Base Camp Helps Reach the Peaks

-11/30/1984 Several people have suggested that I read M. Scott Peck’s book, “The Road Less Traveled.”
-So I finally bought a copy and am glad I did.
+Published November 30, 1984.
+Several people have suggested that I read M. Scott Peck’s book “The Road Less Traveled.”
+So, I finally bought a copy and am glad I did.

-This is an exceptional book written by a very sensitive psychiatrist.
-The intriguing aspect of the this book is it’s emphasis on building love and developing spiritual growth in today’s society.
+This is an exceptional book, written by a very sensitive psychiatrist.
+The intriguing aspect of this book is its emphasis on building love and developing spiritual growth in today’s society.